palantirnet/the-build/README.md

 # "The" Build

-This repository contains reusable phing build tasks for Drupal projects.
+This repository contains project setup templates and reusable phing build tasks for Drupal projects.

 _Note: If you are starting a new a project, you may be looking for the [drupal-skeleton](https://github.com/palantirnet/drupal-skeleton)._